 - Decorate your trunk.
-Give your car a Halloween makeover (think giant teeth or a stringy spider web), and elevate the trunk-or-treat event in your neighborhood.
+Give your car a Halloween makeover (think giant teeth or a stringy spider web).
 Or check out the Boo at the Zoo in your area, where you can visit in costume and maybe even see beasts devour pumpkin treats.

 - Have some clean indoor fun.
 Drop tiny plastic spiders, eyeballs, or bats into clear liquid-soap dispensers.
 They’ll make handwashing a scream—and may motivate your kids to scrub again!

 - Make some “smashing” pumpkins.
 Host a pumpkin-carving party for your family and carve pumpkins together.
 Inspire each other with a family theme, or check our no-carve pumpkin ideas for goo-free gourd decor.